Quentin0632/WheatWatchers/README.md

 ### Step 2: Enter the parameters of your cameras and machine learning model and run <i>main.py</i>
 <div align="justify">
 Enter the parameters of your cameras and machine learning model.
-As our cameras where GoPro Hero 5 and out baseline was 40cm we entered the following but please modify them to fit your setup.<br />
+As our cameras where GoPro Hero 5 and our baseline was 40cm we entered the following parameters but please modify them to fit your setup.<br />
 </div>
 <pre>
 #Camera holder parameter